tasmota/docs/docs/AWS-IoT.md

 ### 6. Configure Tasmota device

 This is the last step, you need to configure the MQTT parameters.
 The easiest way is through the web console.
-We will only cut and paste parameters from the **Outputs** tab of the CloudFormation console.
+We will only paste the backlog command from the **Outputs** tab of the CloudFormation console as previously instructed.

 Example:
 ```